 Filling:

-- Add the peaches to a large bowl and add the sugar, flour and lemon zest.
-Scoop the mixture into an 8×8 pan and spread into an even layer.
+- Add the peaches to a large bowl and stir in the sugar, flour, and lemon zest.
+Scoop the mixture into an 8×8 baking dish and spread into an even layer.

 Topping: